 This is a colloquial Arabic word that can be used in different kinds of situations.
 I use this when I want to say ‘Let’s go’ or if I want to push someone away so they will go wherever they need to go.
 It’s a magic trick that works too!
 Example: ‘Yalla, Habibi!’

 It’s an Arabic word which means ‘Done’, ‘Finished’, or sometimes, ‘Enough’.
 I usually use this word when my boss asked me if I’m done with my work.
-I will reply with a confidence!
-“Khalas!” 😊
+I will reply with confidence!
+“Khalas!”

-Xalli Walli / Khali Wali
+5. Xalli Walli or Khali Wali

-This is one of my favorites, Arabic (Islamic phrase) means “if Allah (God) wills it.”
-This phrase reminds us to humble because there’s only one great and that is our Creator (God Almighty).
+Insha’Allah is one of my favorites, an Arabic (Islamic phrase) that means “if Allah (God) wills it.”
+The word reminds us to be humble and put our fate in God Almighty.
 Example: “I will finish my report on or before Thursday, insha’Allah!”

-It’s an Arabic Interjection word which may mean ‘you know’, ‘so’, ‘like’ or ‘kind of’.
+Yani is an Arabic Interjection word that may mean ‘you know,’ ‘so,’ ‘like,’ or ‘kind of.’
 Example, Me: “yes, yani?”, “Yani, this is not right…”

 It’s an Arabic word that denotes someone who is always complicated and bipolar with a friendly atmosphere.
 Example, Me: I don’t have lunch today, give me 10 dirhams to buy food (in full demand with a smile).
 Friend: Shuhada, Mafi Fulus!
-Yalla, drink water!” 😊
+Yalla, drink water!”

 An Arabic word means ‘something is broken’ or ‘someone is crazy’.
 Example, Me: “Ohhh this POS machine is kharaban, please change it.”

-Theek Hai, Bhai
+14. Theek Hai, Bhai

-Acha and Nahi
+15. Acha and Nahi